How Do Diesel Vehicles Work Using Biodiesel?

 Diesel exhaust filler: This port is for filling the diesel exhaust fluid tank.

-Diesel exhaust fluid (DEF) tank: This tank holds diesel exhaust fluid, which is injected into the exhaust stream during selective catalytic reduction.
+Diesel exhaust fluid (DEF) tank: This tank holds diesel exhaust fluid, an aqueous urea solution, which is injected into the exhaust stream during selective catalytic reduction.

 Electronic control module (ECM): The ECM controls the fuel mixture, ignition timing, and emissions system; monitors the operation of the vehicle; safeguards the engine from abuse; and detects and troubleshoots problems.

 Fuel filler: This is a filler or "nozzle" used to add fuel to the tank.